Back to jobs

 Salary and Benefits: HRW seeks exceptional applicants and offers competitive compensation and employer-paid benefits.
 The salary range for this position is USD 68,000 – 74,000.

-How to Apply: Please apply immediately or by November 24, 2024 by visiting our online job portal at careers.hrw.org and attaching a letter of interest and resume, preferably as PDF files.
+How to Apply: Please apply immediately by visiting our online job portal at careers.hrw.org and attaching a letter of interest and resume, preferably as PDF files.
 Applications will be considered on a rolling basis.
 No calls or email inquiries, please.
 Only complete applications will be reviewed, and only shortlisted candidates will be contacted.

 If you are experiencing technical difficulties with your application submission, please email your questions to recruitment@hrw.org.
 Due to the large response, application submissions via email will not be accepted and inquiries regarding the status of applications will go unanswered.